emersonk/personal-site/README.md

 # Get help using the Astro CLI
 npm run astro --help

+# Running ollama in powershell
+ollama run llama3.2
+And multiline input is """ dsgdsfgsdg """

 # Alpine JS
 Docs are located in the C:\Development\alpine\packages\docs\src\en directory.